 Baìo of Sampeyre

 The Baìo (also known as Baio of Sampeyre) is a traditional festival that takes place every five years in the municipality of Sampeyre, in the Varaita Valley (province of Cuneo, Piedmont).
 The “Baìo di Sampeyre” is one of the most important and ancient traditional festivals in the Italian Alps.,celebrated in the days of Carnival.
-The next edition is forecasted in February 2022.
+The festival usually takes place in February.

 The Baìo’s origin goes back before than 1000, when Saracens invaders (traditionnally people coming from Souther Mediterranean Sea) were driven away by the native population.
 The feast was created to commemorates this victory.